oneclick/rubyinstaller2/resources/ssl/README-SSL.md

 This CA list is used by all MSYS2 tools like pacman, wget or curl.
 In order to add an additional CA certificate for MSYS2, you have to append it to `<msys2-dir>\usr\ssl\certs\ca-bundle.crt` in PEM format.
 In a default Rubyinstaller-Devkit-2.5-x64 setup this file is here: `c:\Ruby25-x64\msys64\usr\ssl\certs\ca-bundle.crt`

-Please also note, that pacman's builtin HTTP client doesn't work well with proxies.
-You probably have to enable `wget` in `<msys2-dir>\etc\pacman.conf`.
-It also respects `http_proxy` and `https_proxy` environment variables set in Windows system settings.